 Finding the perfect airline to transport you and your pet can be a bit difficult to decipher.
 Most airlines do allow cats (and other pets) to fly on their flights.
 However, which airline you choose may come down to something as simple as preference.

-Some airlines have higher fees for traveling with your pet but the cost of your ticket may be very affordable.
+Some airlines have higher fees for traveling with your pet, but the cost of your ticket may be very affordable.
 Other airlines might have breed or weight restrictions on pets.
-Research will be up to you.
+The research will be up to you.

 JetBlue: Ranked very high in overall customer service.
-In-cabin pet fee is $100 each way.
-Offers a frequent flyer program for your pet called JetPaws.
+The in-cabin pet fee is $125 each way.

 Southwest Airlines: Lowest pet fee at $95.
 Only allows small pets.

-Delta: Ranks high in most on-time arrivals and fewest cancelled flights.
+Delta: Ranks high in most on-time arrivals and fewest canceled flights.
 Pet travel fee of $125.